-TransportiCA is dedicated to the promotion of sustainable transportation - "Mobility meeting the Triple Bottom Line."
+TransportiCA is dedicated to the promotion of sustainable transport - "Mobility meeting the Triple Bottom Line."

-Founded in May 2015, TransportiCA is a blog reporting on sustainable transportation, through its website, LinkedIn, and Twitter feeds.
+Founded in May 2015, TransportiCA is a blog reporting on sustainable transport, through its website, LinkedIn, and Twitter feeds.

 In defining Sustainability and the Triple Bottom Line, we utilize the Dictionary of Sustainable Management, administered by Presidio Graduate School and Triple Pundit.

 Defined in 1987 by the report of the World Commission on Environment and Development - a.k.a., the "Brundtland Commission," sustainable development is, "Development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 This definition is similar to the “seventh generation” philosophy of the Native American Iroquois Confederacy, mandating that chiefs always consider the effects of their actions on their descendants seven generations in the future.

 In addition, many organizations use the following criteria to assess sustainable products, services, and other activities: